-Rheumatoid arthritis (RA) patients refractory to one or more TNF-α inhibitors are generally prescribed a non-TNF-targeted therapy (e.g., Bristol-Myers Squibb’s Orencia, Roche’s Actemra / RoActemra, Roche’s Rituxan / MabThera).
-The recent launch of Pfizer’s Xeljanz in Europe and Eli Lilly / Incyte’s Olumiant in both the United States and Europe provides physicians additional treatment options with a convenient oral route of administration.
-The launch of an additional IL-6 inhibitor, Regeneron / Sanofi’s Kevzara, has further expanded the treatment armamentarium.
-Although the RA market offers multiple efficacious and relatively safe agents, patients refractory to TNF-α inhibitors have limited options, even with the recent entry of these newer agents; therefore, unmet need still exists for the TNFi-refractory RA subpopulation.
+Rheumatoid arthritis (RA) patients refractory to one or more tumor necrosis factor-alpha (TNF-α) inhibitors are generally prescribed a non-TNF targeted therapy (e.g., Bristol-Myers Squibb’s Orencia, Roche’s Actemra / RoActemra, Roche’s Rituxan / MabThera).
+The recent launch of AbbVie’s Rinvoq in the United States and Europe, along with Pfizer’s Xeljanz in Europe and Eli Lilly / Incyte’s Olumiant in both the United States and Europe, gives physicians more treatment options with a convenient route of administration (i.e., oral).
+The launch of an additional interleukin(IL)-6 inhibitor, Regeneron / Sanofi’s Kevzara, has further expanded the treatment armamentarium.
+Although the RA therapy market offers multiple efficacious and relatively safe agents, patients refractory to TNF-α inhibitors have limited options, even with the recent entry of newer agents; therefore, substantial unmet need remains in the treatment of tumor necrosis factor inhibitor (TNFi)-refractory RA.

-- What are the treatment drivers and goals for TNFi-refractory RA?
+- What are the treatment drivers and goals in TNFi-refractory RA?

 - What drug attributes are key influencers, which have limited impact, and which are hidden opportunities?